-Beyond these strategies is the work of Harrison Bergeron.
-Bergeron is a character assembled certain artistic biographies, mythologies, and literature, creating a reincarnation of the polygenesis, Trickster motif.
-Like his character, his artwork is molded from historical aesthetics and bound to contemporary implications, and is meant to cause viewers to question preconceived historical and modern “truths”.
-These works extend beyond painting and incorporate film, animation, and performance, allowing a full submersion into the informational deluge.
-It is a critique of man’s repetitive, habitual follies, showing the calamities festering within contemporary politics and their antecedent similarities.
-Therefore they require a different viewer; one equipped with a skeptical and academic approach to art, contemporary events, past mythologies and histories.
+Beyond these methods is the work of Harrison Bergeron.
+Bergeron is a character developed from the polygenesis, trickster archetype, with traits appropriated from artistic biographies, mythologies, and literature.
+Like his character, his artwork is molded from historical references and bound to contemporary implications with the goal of causing viewers to question preconceived historical and modern “truths”.
+These works extend beyond just painting and incorporate film, animation, and performance, fully submerging the viewer into an informational deluge.
+Bergeron is a skeptical critique of man’s repetitive, habitual follies, showing that the calamities festering within contemporary politics have antecedent similarities.

 Experimenting with an array of artistic philosophies and possibilities is a privilege of this post-modern era.
 Through innovation, experimentation and collaboration we now have opportunities to participate in an assortment of explorations, some frightening and others endearing.
 Through this variety, I attempt to make art that inspires, educates, and critically examines the current human condition